ActivityWatch/activitywatch.github.io/about.md

 permalink: /about/
 ---

+**NOTE:** This page is horribly outdated, please refer to the [README](https://github.com/ActivityWatch/activitywatch/blob/master/README.md) for a better overview of the project.

 ActivityWatch is about recording our digital lives, an evergrowing part of out lives in general, and the new opportunities enabled by such a record.

 You can find the source code for all ActivityWatch projects at